Speed up things in scalac and sbt

 echo 'synchronous_commit = off' >> /etc/postgresql/9.6/main/postgresql.conf

-It basically means: I want my SQL to have these kick-ass benchmarks like MongoDB, even if it is only a bit safer than writing to /dev/null
+It basically means: I want my SQL to have these kick-ass benchmarks like MongoDB, even if it is only a bit safer than writing to /dev/null.

 Just to be sure: never ever use this on production.
 Or on your local computer.
-The official documentation mentions only one valid usage for these on production: when you are settings up a server from e.g. backup, need to quickly load data, and nothing bad happens if things fail - you then just remove the database and start anew.
+The official documentation mentions only one valid usage for these on production: when you are setting up a server from e.g. backup, need to quickly load data, and nothing bad happens if things fail - you then just remove the database and start anew.

 There are other things you can try out when it comes to testing against a database, but they are more invasive, so I will describe them later on.